Assessing the economic and social viability of transitioning to Winter CSA production as an adaptation strategy to climate change - Seasons 2 and 3

 Objective 2.
 Determining the most and least compelling aspects of a MONTHLY winter CSA model, for actual and potential customers, to help ascertain and overcome marketing hurdles.

 Methods and Materials: Surveys (online using google forms and in person).
 These surveys will NOT gather personal, demographic, or other identifying information.
 Monthly CSA models can work in a winter context because the majority of crops are held in storage and can be given out in larger quantities.
 Furthermore, it supports a work-life balance for farmers who do not have to go to weekly markets or host a weekly CSA pickup.
-Using google forms and paper forms we will survey current CSA and farmers market customers through our existing regional networks to determine why someone may feel compelled or disinterested in this unique model.
+Using google forms and one-on-one interviews we will survey current CSA and farmers market customers through our existing regional networks to determine why someone may feel compelled or disinterested in this unique model.
 What assumptions are there?
 How then, can a farmer create a marketing strategy to address otherwise unspoken concerns?
 Survey questions will be formatted for narrative and numeric and/or Likert scale responses to facilitate data aggregation and trend analysis.
 This will help us determine if there is a market for winter CSAs and how a farmer might build their model with potential client interest in mind.

 Objective 3.
 Determining if shifting to long season storage crops for winter CSA distribution supports farmer health, safety, well-being, and farm economic viability.